kornysietsma/indent-sniffer/README.md

+# archived!

+I'm archiving this for now - I have a simpler version I'll push soon-ish, which doesn't try to do as much.

 # indent-sniffer

 A Clojure library designed to guess complexity stats based on indentation within files - in a language agnostic way